-The NSX-T Data Center Manager UI allows you to migrate all the kernel interfaces including the management interface from VSS to N-VDS switch.
+The NSX-T Data Center Manager UI allows you to migrate all the kernel interfaces including the management interface from a VSS or VDS to N-VDS switch.

 In this example, consider a vSphere ESXi host with two physical adapters, vmnic0 and vmnic1.
-The default VSS switch on the host is configured with a single uplink mapped to vmnic0.
-The VMkernel interface, vmk0 is also configured on VSS to run the management traffic on the node.
+The default VSS or VDS switch on the host is configured with a single uplink mapped to vmnic0.
+The VMkernel interface, vmk0 is also configured on VSS or VDS to run the management traffic on the node.
 The aim is to migrate vmnic0 and vmk0 to the N-VDS switch.

-As part of the host preparation, VLAN and overlay transport zones are created to run the management and VM traffic respectively.
+As part of host preparation, VLAN and overlay transport zones are created to run management and VM traffic respectively.
 An N-VDS switch is also created and configured with an uplink mapped to vmnic1.
-After migration, NSX-T Data Center migrates both vmnic0 and vmk0 from the VSS switch to the N-VDS switch on the node.
+After migration, NSX-T Data Center migrates both vmnic0 and vmk0 from the VSS or VDS switch to the N-VDS switch on the node.

 Verify that the physical network infrastructure provides the same LAN connectivity to vmnic1 and vmnic0.